 In 2014, ICHS experienced unprecedented growth as it opened the Bellevue Medical and Dental Clinic in the populous Crossroads neighborhood, and the Shoreline Medical and Dental along the busy Aurora Avenue corridor.
 The opening of Bellevue and Shoreline medical and dental clinics culminated a years-long planning that started with a 2006 Community Needs Assessment and a series of feasibility studies to effectively gauge and serve the area’s need.

-The ICHS Vision Clinic, which opened across from the ID medical-dental building in 2017, effectively extended ICHS’ scope of care to provide low-income patients, as well as other members of the community, with culturally and linguistically appropriate eye care services.
+The ICHS Vision Clinic opened in 2017.
+Located in the ID medical-dental building, it effectively extended ICHS’ scope of care to provide low-income patients, as well as other members of the community, with culturally and linguistically appropriate eye care services.

 On March 1, 2019, ICHS officially took over the operation of Legacy House from the Seattle Chinatown/International District Preservation and Development Authority (SCIDpda).
 Legacy House is one of only two assisted-living facilities in Seattle with an emphasis on serving multi-Asian clientele, drawing residents and participants from beyond the neighborhood.
 ICHS provides all Legacy House services — including assisted living with 75 units, adult day care and a congregate meal program — as part of a comprehensive Healthy Aging and Wellness Program (HAWP).

-While much has changed in the more than four decades since ICHS opened its doors, its mission remains the same: to provide culturally- and linguistically-appropriate health and wellness services to anyone in need, and to promote health equity for all.
+While much has changed in the five decades since ICHS opened its doors, its mission remains the same: to provide culturally- and linguistically-appropriate health and wellness services to anyone in need, and to promote health equity for all.